 The founders of Google, Virgin, Microsoft, Dyson and Apple.
-What did they all have in common, apart from building incredible businesses and being richer than Croesus?
+What did they all have in common, apart from building incredible companies and being richer than Croesus?
 They all had mentors.

-But surely, you say, when you’ve got a hugely successful business the last thing you need is advice.
-No. The reason they got that successful is that they each listened to and acted upon external advice from people they respected and trusted.
-It helped them look at their business differently and move it forward.
+But surely, you say, when you have a hugely successful business the last thing you need is advice.
+No. The reason these founders became so successful is that they each listened to and acted upon external advice from people they respected and trusted.
+It helped them look at their business and the marketplace differently and move forward.

 This is not just true of the business arena, successful people the world over have had mentors.
 How about this for a list of high-achievers: Vincent Van Gogh, Oprah Winfrey, Rupert Murdoch, Cindy Crawford, Christopher Nolan.
 They all had mentors to help them further their careers.

 Sometimes the influence of a mentor can be enormous.
 Take the case of James Dyson.
 He says this of his mentor, artist Maurice de Sausmarez: